 The Cleveland Museum of Art’s museum-wide app includes every object on view and connects the ARTLENS Gallery experience.

-ArtLens App (ArtLens Download Instructions) is available for FREE download to iOS9 or higher, or Android devices (4.4+) from the iTunes App Store or Google Play. iPads are also available to rent from the ARTLENS Gallery help desk for $5.
+ArtLens App (ArtLens Download Instructions) is available for FREE download to iOS9 or higher, or Android devices (5.0+) from the iTunes App Store or Google Play. iPads are also available to rent from the ARTLENS Gallery help desk for FREE.

 The new version of the international award-winning ArtLens App combines the most current technology and innovative design with a wealth of interpretive content for every work of art on view at the Cleveland Museum of Art.
 The App’s redesigned interface is clean and intuitive and the wayfinding map is more responsive, using 240+ iBeacons throughout every gallery in the museum to improve accuracy and eliminate the need for paper maps.
 ArtLens App uses Bluetooth technology to connect to the museum’s iconic ArtLens Wall and all ArtLens Exhibition interactives.
 All artworks favorited at the ArtLens Wall or explored in ArtLens Exhibition gameplay save seamlessly to the “You” section of the App.
 Photos taken during ArtLens Exhibition gameplay save directly to a device's camera roll.
 ArtLens App enhances the visitor’s museum experience by providing the option to design individual tours, offering tools to better understand artwork through augmented reality, and guiding users with interactive real-time maps.
 ArtLens App may be used on-site or from anywhere in the world.